buxtonSE/master/Step3/README.txt

-﻿Overview: The international secret government has tasked you with creating an api that exposes this amazing implemenation created from STEP2
+﻿Overview: The international secret government has tasked you with creating an api that exposes this amazing implementation created from STEP2

 Todo: Add STEP2 project as a reference to this project STEP3.
 - Expose an endpoint that accepts parameters that satisfy your implementation from STEP2.
 Have the endpoint return as JSON the output of that function.